-Finally, it’s probably hard to focus on anything else during such an undertaking, but what do you envisage next for Gloriana?
+Finally, what do you envisage next for Gloriana?

 After twenty years you start to think that you have done it all.
 If I look back on say, the last ten years, I know that I took some fairly big risks repertoire-wise and they paid off.
 I’m a musical explorer and I love new challenges.